jackfoxy/urQL/docs/10-query.md

 `HAVING <predicate>` filters aggregated rows returned from the `<query>`.
 The column references in the predicate must be either one of the grouping columns or be contained in an aggregate function.

+*supported in urQL parser, not yet supported in Obelisk*

 Avoid using `ORDER BY` in CTEs or in any query prior to the last step in a `<transform>`, unless required by `TOP` or `BOTTOM` specified in the `SELECT` statement.

+*supported in urQL parser, not yet supported in Obelisk*

 ```
 <predicate> ::=